UnitedEffects/ueauth/README.md

         },
         "meta": {
           "type": "object",
-          "description": "Additional json structured data specific to the request that may be useful" }
+          "description": "Additional json structured data specific to the request that may be useful."
+        }
     }
 }